al3xx5/News-Summarizer-with-AI/README.md

 *   **GEMINI_API_KEY:** Your generated API key from Google AI Studio.
 *   **EMAIL_ADDRESS:** The Gmail address that will send and receive the daily summaries.
+    * Should be configured as a list (e.g. `["YOUR_EMAIL", "OTHER_EMAIL"]`)
+    * Make sure to have a space between the comma and other email if providing more than 1 email in list
 *   **EMAIL_APP_PASSWORD:** The 16-character App Password generated from your Google Account security settings.

 ## Usage